IoTPlay/sprinklersystem/README.md

 ## Specifications of the System

-Find below the requirements I had when building the flows.
+Find below the requirements for an edge-based solution:

 #### Functional:
-- 4 sprinkler leg valves to be switched on- and off.
+- 4 x sprinkler leg valves to be switched on- and off.
 - A borehole pump to be switched on before any leg is activated, and switched off afterwards.
+- Switching can either be automatic, or manual.
+  - For **automatic**, A schedule of start / stop / in-between leg-rest time will be downloaded to the ESP from the RPi at startup of the ESP.
+  - If **manual**, a message will be sent via mqtt for the leg to switch on, and duration it has to be in this state.
+- Whilst sprinkling, the ESP will send back a message to show the time left till it switches off.

 #### Schedules:
 - On the sprinkler `leg schedules`:
   - Able to switch each leg on `twice a day`;
   - Able to choose which legs should sprinkle on `which days`;
   - `Duration between` legs on as a variable- to allow the borehole water to fill-up;
+- The above must be downloaded as variables to the ESP.

-- All schedules functions to be `data-driven`, where a json file on the system stores the definitions of all above, to allow this file to be manipulated to change sprinkling time, rest period, sprinkle period, and days,- per leg.
+//DEPRECATED//- All schedules functions to be `data-driven`, where a json file on the system stores the definitions of all above, to allow this file to be manipulated to change sprinkling time, rest period, sprinkle period, and days,- per leg.

 #### Web front-end:
 A Web front-end to work on a phone, where the sprinkler system can be: